EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.supernova.SOPRANOS.md

 ### astro.supernova.SOPRANOS.SOPRANOS_GUI

 SOPRANOS_GUI MATLAB code for SOPRANOS_GUI.fig SOPRANOS_GUI, by itself, creates a new SOPRANOS_GUI or raises the existing singleton*.
+H = SOPRANOS_GUI returns the handle to a new SOPRANOS_GUI or the handle to